hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/address_and_namespace.rst

 	address = "1cf126" + hashlib.sha512('name'.encode('utf-8')).hexdigest()[-64:]

-A value could then be stored at this address, by constructing and sending a transaction to a validator, where the the transaction will be processed and included in a block.
+A value could then be stored at this address, by constructing and sending a transaction to a validator, where the transaction will be processed and included in a block.

 This address would also be used to retrieve the data.